gofynd/fdk-client-python/documentation/platform/CONFIGURATION.md

 | body | [DomainStatusRequest](#DomainStatusRequest) | yes | Request body |

-Retrieve the status of a specific domain.
 Shows if the A records and TXT records of the domain correctly points to appropriate IP on Fynd Servers.

 *Returned Response:*